muratk3n/thirdwave/en/README.md

 The bizarre pol discourse generates its own bizarre language..
-The Berlin Wall collapsed on the Democrats, who then tried to outdo Rep in their own game (econ right), which caused both going extreme on social issues.
-These issues, being moral and fundamental, are unsolvable, so a constant fighting atmo set in.
+The Berlin Wall collapsed on the Democrats, who then tried to outdo Rep in their own game (econ right), which caused both going extreme on social issues for differentiation...
+These issues, being moral and fundamental, were unsolvable, so a constant fighting atmo set in.

 Into this environment steps in the politician, in the 11th inning, trying to sell "unification", being a "uniter not a divider".
 This is of course like trying to reason with lung cancer when you should have smoked less.
 Another layer of crud on top of layers of crud.
-I cant argue with its pol effectiveness when it is, but it is akin to kicking the can down the road.
+I cant argue with the efficacy of it when it is, but such talk is akin to kicking the can down the road.
 It's fluff.
 It's tofu.

 ---